JamesHertz/mini-ml/README.md

 To build you will need to have `ghc` (haskell compiler) installed.
 After making sure you have make you can just run `make` which will out of nothing you will drop off and executable named `bin/main` for you.
 This is the program so just run it.

 For the first time you might want to run `./bin/main --help` go get a feel of how it works.
 That's it c;

+# TODOs:
+- [ ] Add support for types on variable declarations
+- [ ] Figure a way to handle and report errors
+- [ ] Write a set of tests
+- [ ] Rename some tokens to improve code readability
+- [ ] Look for better ways to design your CLI interface c:
+- [ ] Think about storing information about places on the tokens (probaby coming up with a token type c:)